The Ultimate African Safari Guide: Destinations, Costs, and Tips for 2026

-However, with numerous beautiful safari hotspots, including underrated destinations, where endless untamed landscapes, diverse and unique wildlife, and unmatched cultural adventures await, it can be challenging to decide where to go and what to do.
+However, with numerous beautiful safari hotspots, including underrated destinations, with untamed landscapes, diverse and unique wildlife, and unmatched cultural adventures, it can be challenging to decide where to go and what to do.

-That’s where we come in; our African safari guide has everything you need to know about, breaking it down into simple sections so you can easily choose destinations that suit you, based on your budget, safari activities of interest, and travel duration.
+That’s where we come in; this African safari guide breaks down everything you need to know into simple sections so you can easily choose destinations that suit you, based on your budget, safari activities of interest, and travel duration.

 Why Africa Safaris Are Trending in 2026